 Best Selling Colours

-Colour design and the use of colours is a vast and fascinating world that surrounds and influences our everyday.
+Colour design and the use of colours is a vast and fascinating world that surrounds and influences our everyday world.
 Whilst fashions come and go, style remains fairly constant with favourite colours largely remaining the same for long periods of time.

-Here we review the best-selling colours for Wood Paint and Peelable Glass Paint from 2018 to 2023.
+Here we review the best-selling colours from our Wall Paint, Wood Paint and Peelable Glass Paint ranges.

 Wood Paint Top 20

-Favourite colours within this range vary according to pack size as their uses change.
+Favourite colours within the Wood Paint range vary according to pack size as their uses change.
 150ml tins are used for anything from samples to test colours for large jobs, to smaller craft and upcycling projects.

 The larger 2.5litre tins tend to be used for painting larger objects such as sheds and summerhouses so colours tend to be from a more traditional palette.